-One for all: the growth of interoperable data systems for clinical trials24 May 2012
+One for all: the growth of interoperable data systems for clinical trials

 As trial data grows rapidly in volume, complexity and diversity, researchers are finding it increasingly unmanageable.
 Elly Earls finds out why interoperable software systems could provide a real solution to the ever-increasing complexity of deciphering clinical trial data within the pharmaceutical sector.